locomote-sh/query-api/README.md

     https://example.com/query.api?category=sales&name$prefix=Dur&$from=20$$limit=10
 ```

-- when requested by the browser can be either handled and resolved by the server, or handled locally by a service worker when available, and that both modes can be handled seemlessly with no differences in operation other than response time and offline capability.
+when requested by the browser can be either handled and resolved by the server, or handled locally by a service worker, when available; and that both modes can be handled seemlessly with no differences in operation other than response time and offline capability.
 As such, this module should be seen as a specification of the HTTP query API as much as an implementation of that API, and it should be possible to implement the API server side on platforms other than Node.js.

 ## Setup